The super guide to North Sardinia to discover what to see and do on your next trip among the most beautiful beaches, places, stories and traditions.

 A strange creature emerges from the turquoise waters of Cala Girgolu, in the territory of Loiri Porto San Paolo.
 It is a granite turtle, one of the most photographed rocks in Sardinia (unfortunately damaged several times by uncivilised people), which has made the beach famous with the name Spiaggia della Tartaruga (namely, Turtle Beach).

-North Sardinia Italy: Santissima Trinità di Saccargia
+North Sardinia: Santissima Trinità di Saccargia

 Santissima Trinità di Saccargia